Free Trial

 Swisscom logo with Utilities background

-Swisscom AG (OTCMKTS:SCMWY - Get Free Report) shares passed above its 200-day moving average during trading on Monday .
+Swisscom AG (OTCMKTS:SCMWY - Get Free Report) passed above its 200-day moving average during trading on Monday .
 The stock has a 200-day moving average of $62.51 and traded as high as $70.98.
 Swisscom shares last traded at $70.96, with a volume of 9,064 shares trading hands.

-Check Out Our Latest Stock Report on Swisscom
+Read Our Latest Report on SCMWY

-Swisscom Stock Performance
+Swisscom Stock Up 0.7%

 Swisscom Company Profile